riok/mapperly/docs/docs/98-contributing/index.md

 #### Checks failure

-Once you've submitted a pull request, all continuous-integration checks are triggered again.
+Once you've submitted a pull request, all continuous-integration checks are triggered.
 If some of these checks fail, it could be either problems with the pull request or a failure of some test cases.
 For more information on the failure, check the output logs of the jobs.